Arts and culture in figures

 Source: Culture monitor - Architecture (Cultuurmonitor - architectuur)

-Source: Museumvereniging (Museum figures, Netherlands Museum Association)
+Source: Museumvereniging (Netherlands Museum Association)

 Source: Erfgoedmonitor (Heritage Monitor)